aiybusp/aiybusp.github.io/aboutme.md

 I am passionate about making healthcare more empathetic, accessible, and effective for everyone.
 I am motivated by making a change and helping others.
 My patients are my favorite part of the job, whether or not they know I am helping.
 Being on the receiving side of healthcare, I can understand how impactful the small things are.

-Outside of academics, I enjoy the outdoors and going on adventures with my friends and fiancé, with the beach being my favorite.
+Outside of academics, I enjoy the outdoors and going on adventures with my friends and husband, with the beach being my favorite.
 I'm excited to grow in environments where I can bring both heart and skill to the team.